 9. Charutar Arogya Mandal (CAM)

 Charutar Arogya Mandal (CAM) is an NGO resulting from a dream nurtured by the former Union Finance and Home Minister, Late Dr HM Patel.
-He began building an institution he envisioned would meet the long-felt need that for a faculty of medicine, not many ideas would succeed.
-But he was determined to develop and do his work with the same missionary zeal and zeal that characterizes most of his career in the construction of Vallabh Vidyanagar.
-The result: an institution that has now grown to include a Medical Council of India recognized medical college, a 900-bed hospital, an institute of post-graduate studies, a school of nursing, a college of physiotherapy, an institute of medical technology, a cardiac centre and a cancer centre in its 100 acres, well developed, lush green campus.
+He began building an institution he envisioned would meet the long-felt need for a faculty of medicine, but not many ideas would succeed.
+But he was determined to develop and work with the same missionary zeal and zeal that characterized most of his career in constructing Vallabh Vidyanagar.
+The institution is now a state-of-the-art hospital with 1000 beds, a medical college recognised by the Medical Council of India, a post-graduate studies institute, a nursing school and college, a physiotherapy college, a medical technology institute, a cardiac centre and a cancer center.
+The 100-acre campus is well-developed and lush green.
+Dr. H.M.
+Patel’s vision was carried forward by his successors, former Chairman Dr. Amrita Patel and present Chairman Shri Atul Patel.
+Their aim is to provide comprehensive and personalized healthcare with commitment, compassion, and at the most affordable cost to all those in need. of it.

 Name | Charutar Arogya Mandal |